Cyber-Finn/Brute-Force-Password-Hash-Cracker/README.md

 # EducationalTool_BruteForce_PasswordCracker_PowerSet
 This is an educational tool that will help you understand how password-crackers work

+For easier reading, please navigate to the actual "readMe.md" file, and open it in "Code" view.

 /// <WARNING>
     /// I do not endorse illegal activity of any kind.
 I also do not wish to enable anyone to perform illegal activity.
     ///     This tool is strictly for educational purposes.